Concrete Canoe Competition 2020

 The competition offers the opportunity to engineering students to apply theories and concepts learned in class through a challenging project.
 For many future engineers, this is a first

-The 25th edition of the Canadian National Concrete Canoe Competition will be hosted by Polytechnique Montréal in Montreal, Quebec from May 15 – 18th, 2019.
+The Canadian National Concrete Canoe Competition 2020 will be hosted by Western University in London, Ontario from May 14-17, 2020.

 - FUN 80% 80%